+There are several dive spots and beaches/parks at Apra Harbor for exclusive use by installation guests and dependents.
+The proposed waterfront operation spans over most of the Inner Harbor and may inhibit access to recreational resources situated on in the adjacent area, namely San Luis Beach and Fort San Luis, Old Fuel Piers dive site, War Dog Cemetery, and Sumay Cove Marina.
 The Outer Apra Harbor hosts a multitude of sunken vessels from World War II and as a result, many dive spots exist today.
 The proposed dredging activities may cause displacement from recreational uses in the Outer Harbor.
-Users displaced from dive sites may elect to pursue resources around the proposed channel path, such as Glass Breakwater orGab Gab Reef.
+Users displaced from dive sites may elect to pursue resources around the proposed channel path, such as Glass Breakwater or Sasa Bay, but only persons with base privileges would be able to access the recreational resources on the Apra Harbor Naval Reservation to the south.
+Persons without base privileges may elect to pursue similar recreational features at Tumon and Tamuning or the southwest coast of Guam.

-The resulting displacement and crowding at these locations could contribute towards a lowered level of satisfaction and enjoyment of recreational uses.
+The resulting displacement and crowding at these locations would contribute towards a lessened level of satisfaction and enjoyment of recreational uses.
 Impacts such as delayed or unavailability of uses, crowding, and inadequate facilities (e.g., inadequate mooring facility for increased number of boats) are likely to result.
-For example, Sasa Bay is a marine preserve with little motorized boat traffic; East Agana is a prime jet ski area.
-There is a concern that some motorized boats may use the bay.
+For example, Sasa Bay is a wildlife preserve with little motorized boat traffic; East Agana is a prime jet ski area.
+There is a concern that some motorized boats may spill over into the bay.
 There is no official speed limit in the area, and there is a general concern that wave action generated by motorized boats can contribute to shoreline erosion (Marianas Yacht Club 2009a).
-Increased numbers of visitors to recreational resources could lead to competition for space and recreational opportunity (e.g., kayakers and jet skiers vying for space/opportunity in the waters).
+Increased numbers of visitors to recreational resources are likely to lead to competition for space and recreational opportunity (e.g., kayakers and jet skiers vying for space/opportunity in the waters).

 Although advanced notice of schedule operation times are made available to the public via notice to mariners (NOTMARs), schedules are subject to change up until the date of the operation.
 NOTMARs advise the public, fishermen, and divers in advance of ongoing military activities that may temporarily relocate civilian and recreational activities (COMPACFLT 2009).
 NOTMARs may be inadequate for marine recreational activities requiring advanced scheduling, such as sailing events.
 For instance, a recurring issue has involved the Navy informing the Marianas Yacht Club, which organizes events such as Japanese Regatta, to leave in the middle of the event because of incoming ships despite all permits in place (Marianas Yacht Club 2009b).
+There are positive attributes to the implementation of project components, however; clubs such as the Marianas Yacht Club and tourism companies offering dives expect to strengthen its membership numbers (Marianas Yacht Club 2009b).

 To alleviate the potentially significant impact to the recreational resource, the MCCS is proposing a wide range of QOL facilities at the Main Cantonment site on NCTS Finegayan to meet the recreational demands of the Marines, their dependents and guests.
 By presenting comparable and/or alternate recreational options to the potential users near where the Marines inhabit on Main Cantonment, impacts to the recreational resources on non-DoD lands could be alleviated.
 Therefore, Alternative 1 would result in less than significant impacts to recreational resources at Apra Harbor.